 Required for all submission types except editorials, letters to the editors, and replies.

-Upon submission, authors are required to provide the names, address, and email addresses of at least 3 potential reviewers for editorial consideration.
+Upon submission, authors are required to provide the names, institution, and email addresses of 2-3 potential reviewers for editorial consideration.
 Suggested reviewers may include anyone knowledgeable in the area of study presented.
-Authors should not knowingly recommend as a potential reviewer a person with a potential conflict of interest, either financial or personal (positive or negative bias), such as a mentor, close associate, or any individual working at the same institution as any of the authors.
+Reviewers should not be mentors or former colleagues, and ideally should not be in the same city as the author (unless there is no person with the needed expertise outside of this city).

 Requirements for manuscripts submitted to the Journal generally conform to the Uniform Requirements for Manuscripts Submitted to Biomedical Journals from the International Committee of Medical Journal Editors (http://www.icmje.org).

-The editors recommend that Research articles be organized into sections identified with the following headings (not applicable to Expert Review, Systematic Review, or Clinical Opinion papers):
+The editors require that original research articles be organized into sections and identified with the following headings: (not applicable to review articles, clinical opinion, or other article types.)

 Describe briefly, but in sufficient detail to permit others to replicate the study, its plan, patients, experimental animals or other species, materials, and controls; methods and procedures; and statistical method(s) employed.
 Institutional Review Board (IRB) issues are to be addressed here as stated under "Human and nonhuman experimentation" in the Editorial Policies section above.
 If the study was exempt from IRB approval, provide an explanation in the Materials and Methods section of the paper.